populationgenetics/exercises/Effective_population_size/README.md

 ###  Estimate N<sub>e</sub>
-Now try to use your estimates of LD to estimate Ne by running the following script:
+Now try to use your estimates of LD to estimate Ne by running the following R script:

 ```bash
 Rscript ./scripts/5_estimate_Ne.r